Gankare/portfolio/DeepPressure/README.md

 ![Pressure Lever Script](/DeepPressure/Code/LeverHaptics_Script.png)
 </details>

-This script controls the pressure value, gradually increasing it when the lever is not being pulled.
-If the pressure gets too high, it triggers warning signals, can cause pipes to burst, and eventually destroy the submarine if left uncontrolled, providing a realistic and dynamic system.
+This script manages the pressure value, gradually increasing it when the lever is not being pulled.
+If the pressure rises too high, it triggers warning signals, can cause pipes to burst one by one, and eventually destroy the powerbox, ultimately leading to the submarine imploding if left uncontrolled.
+This creates a dynamic system.
 <details>
 <summary>Pressure Script</summary>

 ![Pressure Script](/DeepPressure/Code/Pressure_Script.png)
 </details>
-This is what the pipes bursting looks like:
+Here’s a visual of the pipes and electric box failing and being destroyed:
 <table>
   <tr>
     <td><img src="/DeepPressure/Images/Gas_Gif.gif" width="500" height="350" /></td>